gogetagans/heroes_crud/README.md

 # API Service

-First of all, go to the link to generate the ID to send GET, POST, PUT and DELETE requests on page [CRUDCRUD](https://crudcrud.com/).
-Note: Service still in development.
-Instabilities are possible

-Copy this line: https://crudcrud.com/api/{{ID}} and paste it on environment file located on ./src/environment.ts

-PROBLEM FOUND: update endpoint have some issues and it's imposible to fix it (CORS PROBLEM).
+PROBLEM FOUND: update endpoint have some issues and it's imposible to fix it from my side (CORS PROBLEM).
 Please don't consider this as an issue itself.
+This could be a good test to see error handling

 Now we are ready to start!